bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:21 AM CT, March 12</p>
+<p class="updated_time"> Latest data: 01:34 AM CT, March 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 46°, which is 25° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 46°, which is 24° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

 - 33°
-- Mostly Clear
+- Clear
-- 86% humidity
+- 83% humidity
-- 6 mph wind
+- 8 mph wind
-- 17% cloud cover
+- 10% cloud cover
 - 36 AQI 🟩
 - 0.8 inches of rain in the past 24 hours